 - Updated content from past months or years

-Facebook pages that regularly repost memes, images, and videos from third-party sources may get flagged for limited originality.
+Facebook has also stated that pages that regularly repost memes, images, and videos from third-party sources may get flagged for limited originality.
 Over time, these flags can reduce your page’s distribution.

 2. Experiment with a variety of content formats

 Facebook users don’t want to see the same types of posts repeatedly.
-That’s why some Facebook feeds prioritize delivering a variety of text, image, and video content.
+That’s why some user’s feeds prioritize delivering a variety of text, image, and video content.

 To keep your audience engaged and give your content a better chance of a high score, experiment with new formats.
-For example, if you usually post images, test videos, or reels.
+For example, if you usually post images, test Facebook Reels or even a live video.

-“We incorporate language events, gamification elements, QR codes, animation, avatars, and infographics to remain competitive.”
+“We incorporate language events, gamification elements, QR codes, animation, avatars, and infographics to remain competitive,” says Bacher.

-By testing new formats, you create new opportunities for Facebook users to discover your content.
+By testing new formats, you create new opportunities for Facebook users to discover your content — and stop the scroll.

 3. Use in-app content creation tools